Disney Junior Logo

 Playhouse Disney Logo 1999

 When the Disney Channel Preschool Block became Playhouse Disney, it was immediately reflected in its logo.
 Designers combined the main visual symbols of the brand: Winnie-the-Pooh and Mickey Mouse ears.
-A waving bear with a pot of honey under his arm was depicted inside the TV.
-He did not fit on the screen entirely, so his head looked out.
-And across it was written the yellow word “Disney,” for which a corporate font was used.
+Inside the TV, a waving bear with a pot of honey under his arm was depicted.
+He did not fit on the screen, so his head looked out.
+Across it was written the yellow word “Disney,” for which a corporate font was used.

 2000 – 2011